jonsimonsen/webaoa/README.md

 v0.73: More of the same as for 0.72.
 -Made a class for units that have connected services.
 So far, it's mostly just for testing using classes.
 Tested and seems to work fine.
 -Started using JQueary for effects like showing and hiding content instead of changing the css.
--Should look into reducing the number of global constants in the main JS file (perhaps using imports or something similiar).
+-TODO: look into reducing the number of global constants in the main JS file (perhaps using imports or something similiar).

+v0.74: Looking into more advanced error handling in JS.
 -Under development...
+-Throwing exceptions